albertodoimo/albertodoimo.github.io/README.md

 }
 ```

-Additionaly, in order to allow the user to control the camera point in the 3D perspective, we employed another library, `p5.EasyCam` which is also declared in the `Setup` function as follows:
+Additionally, in order to enable the user to control the camera in the context of the tridimensional perspective, we relied on another library, i.e. `p5.EasyCam`.
+The corresponding object is also declared in the `Setup` function:

 ```javascript
  easycam = createEasyCam();
  easycam.setState(tri);
 ```

-This library offers the possibility to set various parameters for example the minimum and maximum distance from the center of view and some predefined states among witch the user can switch with the perspective buttons of the GUI.
+The object named `tri` is nothing but a pre-declared camera state, which sets automatically the camera settings which were associated to the starting 3D perspective.
+The library offers a wide choice of customizxable parameters regarding the camera state (for example, the _minimum and maximum distances from the center of view_).

-The planets have a dedicated function to which an array of values, one for each planet, is passed in the instantiation of the object.
-In this function several p5 features are used:
+The planets have a dedicated function which takes an array of values (one for each planet) when instantiating the object.
+It employs several `p5.js` features:

-- The planet is created as polygonal sphere with the `sphere(diameter);` code;
+- The planet is created as a polygonal sphere via the `sphere(diameter)` call;
-- The planet is textured by clamping an image, previously loaded in the `preload` function, with the p5 expressions `textureWrap(CLAMP);` and `texture(skin);`
+- The planet is textured by clamping one of the previously loaded images (in the `preload` function), via the p5 function `textureWrap(CLAMP)` and `texture(skin)`;
-- The planet rotates around his axis by means of the function `rotateY(frameCount * rotation);`
+- The planet is put in motion around its axis by means of the function `rotateY(frameCount * rotation)`;
-- The Earth is the only planet whose rotation axis is tilted with respect to the elliptical plane and this is achieved through the following code:`rotateZ(tilt);`
+- The Earth is the only planet whose rotation axis is tilted with respect to the elliptical plane.
+This is achieved through the following call: `rotateZ(tilt)`;
-- The ellipse is drawn by means of `ellipse(0, 0, orbitWidth*2, orbitHeight*2)`;
+- The elliptical orbit is drawn by means of `ellipse(0, 0, orbitWidth*2, orbitHeight*2)`;
-- The planet is tranlsated along his revolution ellipse by the following expression:
+- The planet is tranlsated along its orbit by the following expression:

   ```javascript
    translate(